jessphan345/fruitsandveggiez/README.md

 > **NOTE:** This is a work in progress.

-Template, starter, boilerplate, prototype, etc. for future Web Design projects.
+DIY Template, starter, boilerplate, prototype, etc. for future Web Design projects.